-It has been a spendy three quarters so far.
+It has been a spendy three months so far.
 Honestly, after seeing money I contributed to my investment account just vanish at the end of 2018, I got a little generous with my spending.
 That was coupled with wow, I really did a good job tracking my expenses and socking some real money away!
 I attribute the wow to just tracking my expenses in general.
 It was refreshing to see the actual numbers.
 I am grateful for honest work!

 Then I happened to be turning 35 in March.
 So I decided to re-challenge myself with travel.
 It’s the only thing I could think of to buy that would at least be tangible (in the form of pictures).
 I’m not sure how much I enjoy travelling, but it’s what all the young kids are doing… So far, I’ve spent about $3,000 in travel expenses (listed as Extras in the chart).
 I tried to travel hack using credit-cards with mild success.
 I think it’s too much for me to keep track of at this particular juncture in my life especially if I’m not entirely convinced budget travel is for me.
 If I’m going on vacation (i.e. leaving my apartment), I want a private jet and concierge everything!
 I don’t have the budget for that even with some clever travel points.

 The other hefty weight in my expenses this quarter was some physical therapy appointments at $40 copay each visit.
 I’m still not back to normal after my surgery a year ago.

 Otherwise, everything else is more or less on target.
 This year, I streamlined my categories after getting a feel of what exactly my big categories were.

 I generally try to keep six months to a year’s worth of expenses in a regular savings account using CDs.
 As of Jan 2019, I’ve been able to maintain that for at least one year thus far.
 So the majority of income not earmarked for expenses goes straight to my investment accounts.